IMSY-DKFZ/htc/README.md

 <a href="https://e130-hyperspectal-tissue-classification.s3.dkfz.de/figures/MICCAI_abstract.pdf"><img src="https://e130-hyperspectal-tissue-classification.s3.dkfz.de/figures/MICCAI_abstract.png" alt="Logo" width="600" /></a>
 </div>

-This paper is the direct successor of our MIA paper.
+This MICCAI2023 paper is the direct successor of our MIA2021 paper.
 We analyzed how well our networks perform under geometrical domain shifts which commonly occur in real-world open surgeries (e.g. situs occlusions).
 The effect is drastic (drop of Dice similarity coefficient by 45 %) but the good news is that performance on par with in-distribution data can be achieved with our simple, model-independent solution (augmentation method).
 You can find all the code in [htc/context](./htc/context) and paper figures as well as [reproducibility instructions](./paper/MICCAI2023/reproducibility.md) in [paper/MICCAI2023](./paper/MICCAI2023).
 Pretrained models are available for our organ transplantation networks with HSI and RGB modalities.

-> 💡 If you are only interested in our data augmentation method, you can also head over to [Kornia](https://github.com/kornia/kornia) where this augmentation is also implemented for generic use cases (including 2D and 3D data).
-You will find it under the name `RandomTransplantation`.
+> 💡 If you are only interested in our data augmentation method, you can also head over to [Kornia](https://github.com/kornia/kornia) where this augmentation is implemented for generic use cases (including 2D and 3D data).
+You will find it under the name [`RandomTransplantation`](https://kornia.readthedocs.io/en/latest/augmentation.module.html#kornia.augmentation.RandomTransplantation).

 > 📂 The dataset for this paper is not publicly available.